pannous/hieros/docs/Egypt.md

 gyb ⇔ Egypt

-E as abbrevation for Hut(House) compare
+E as abbrevation for Hut(house) compare
 [É](https://en.wikipedia.org/wiki/%C3%89_(temple)) (Cuneiform: 𒂍) the Sumerian word or symbol for house

 Other names: